allebb/conductor/README.md

 # Stop every worker without disabling its configuration.
 sudo conductor workers {app name} stop

+# Start every enabled worker for this application.
+sudo conductor workers {app name} start

 # Disable or re-enable every worker configuration for this application.
 sudo conductor workers {app name} disable sudo conductor workers {app name} enable

 # Control one specific worker instance.
-sudo conductor workers {app name} restart notifications sudo conductor workers {app name} stop notifications sudo conductor workers {app name} disable notifications sudo conductor workers {app name} enable notifications sudo conductor workers {app name} remove notifications
+sudo conductor workers {app name} restart notifications sudo conductor workers {app name} start notifications sudo conductor workers {app name} stop notifications sudo conductor workers {app name} disable notifications sudo conductor workers {app name} enable notifications sudo conductor workers {app name} remove notifications
 ```

 New configurations run Laravel's ``artisan queue:work`` using Conductor's configured PHP binary and web user.
 They are created with the ``.disabled`` extension so the default command can be reviewed or edited before Supervisor starts it; Conductor prints the exact ``enable`` command after creation.
 After editing an enabled worker, Conductor prints the restart command required for the changes to take effect.
 Restarting workers always runs ``supervisorctl reread`` and ``supervisorctl update`` before restarting only the selected application's worker programs.
-Stopping a worker leaves its active configuration in place, so it can be started again with ``restart``.
+Stopping a worker leaves its active configuration in place, so it can be started again with ``start``.
+Starting a disabled worker prints the exact command needed to enable it first.
 Disabling renames its configuration from ``.conf`` to ``.disabled`` and updates Supervisor; ``enable`` restores it.
-When no instance is supplied, ``enable``, ``disable``, ``stop``, and ``restart`` apply to all matching workers for the application.
+When no instance is supplied, ``enable``, ``disable``, ``start``, ``stop``, and ``restart`` apply to all matching workers for the application.
 Destroying an application also removes all enabled and disabled Supervisor configurations prefixed with that application's name and updates Supervisor.

 #### ```conductor dump {app name}``` and ```conductor load {app name}```